Callan O'Keeffe: Karting

 O'Keeffe started karting at the age of 13.
-In 2010 he finished third in the KF3 CIK-FIA World Cup.
-In 2011 O'Keefe won the British Karting Junior Championship in and was the runner-up in the KF3 CIK-FIA World Cup.
+In 2010, he finished third in the KF3 CIK-FIA World Cup.
+In 2011, O'Keefe won the British Karting Junior Championship in and was the runner-up in the KF3 CIK-FIA World Cup.

 Lower formulae

 O'Keeffe began his career in single-seater racing cars in 2012 with the Formula BMW Talent Cup.
 He won 4 races during the regular season.
 In the Grand Final, he only finished in ninth with 13 points.

-In 2013 he competed in the ADAC Formel Masters for Lotus.
+In 2013, O'Keeffe competed in the ADAC Formel Masters for Lotus.
 He finished the season in thirteenth.

 Formula Renault

-For the 2014 season, he signed a contract with the ART Junior Team to start in the Eurocup Formula Renault 2.0 and the Formula Renault 2.0 Northern European Cup.
+For the 2014 season, O'Keeffe signed a contract with the ART Junior Team to start in the Eurocup Formula Renault 2.0 and the Formula Renault 2.0 Northern European Cup.
 Later in the season, he switched his team driver for KTR alongside fellow Lotus F1 juniors Alex Albon and Gregor Ramsay.
 He took his first Formula Renault race win in the Northern European Cup at TT Circuit Assen. after also scoring his first pole position.
 At the end of the season he had scored one win and was on the podium three times.
 He was seventh in the drivers' standings with 187 points.
 In the Eurocup he collected a total of 28 points and finished sixteenth in the final drivers' standings.

-In 2015 he joined Fortec Motorsports to compete in both the Eurocup Formula Renault 2.0 and the Formula Renault 2.0 Northern European Cup.
+In 2015, O'Keeffe joined Fortec Motorsports to compete in both the Eurocup Formula Renault 2.0 and the Formula Renault 2.0 Northern European Cup.
 In the Northern European Cup he scored 3 podiums and finished the season in seventh.
 In the Eurocup he only finished in fourteenth after leaving the series ahead of the final two rounds.

-In 2016 he only competed in one round of the Formula Renault 2.0 Northern European Cup for JD Motorsport.
+In 2016, O'Keeffe only competed in one round of the Formula Renault 2.0 Northern European Cup for JD Motorsport.

-In 2019 he returned to the Formula Renault Eurocup with FA Racing by Drivex.
+In 2019, O'Keeffe he returned to the Formula Renault Eurocup with FA Racing by Drivex.
 Ahead of the fifth round at Circuit de Spa-Francorchamps he moved to M2 Competition.
 He finished the season in seventeenth.

 BRDC British Formula 3 Championship

-In 2016 O'Keeffe competed in the BRDC British Formula 3 Auumn Trophy for Fortec Motorsport, where he finished third.
+In 2016, O'Keeffe competed in the BRDC British Formula 3 Autumn Trophy for Fortec Motorsport, where he finished third.

-In 2017 he joined Douglas Motorsport for a full season in the BRDC British Formula 3 Championship.
+In 2017, O'Keeffe joined Douglas Motorsport for a full season in the BRDC British Formula 3 Championship.
 He scored 3 podiums and finished the season in sixth.

 British LMP3 Cup

-In 2017 O'Keeffe also made his debut in sports car racing by competing in some events of the 2017 British LMP3 Cup together with his team Douglas Motorsport.
+In 2017, O'Keeffe also made his debut in sports car racing by competing in some events of the 2017 British LMP3 Cup together with his team Douglas Motorsport.

 U.S. F2000 National Championship

-In 2017 O'Keeffe also competed in selected races of the U.S. F2000 National Championship.
+In 2017, O'Keeffe also competed in selected races of the U.S. F2000 National Championship.

 Formula One

-In 2012 he was signed by the Red Bull Junior Team.
+In 2012, O'Keeffe was signed by the Red Bull Junior Team.
 He was dropped by Red Bull after the 2013 season.
 He then joined the Lotus F1 Junior Team in 2014.
 He parted ways with Lotus F1 prior to the 2015 season.